 Besides the use of AI at the software level, new interesting developments have recently occurred based on embedding AI in the hardware processing of the detector signal.
 The developed hls4ml tool \cite{hls4ml} is an open-source software-hardware codesign workflow to interpret and translate machine learning algorithms for implementation with both FPGA and ASIC technologies.
 It allows near-sensor real-time processing.
 It is already used in the design and fabrication of a reconfigurable neural network ASIC for detector front-end data compression at HL-LHC \cite{MLhardware-appli}.
 Preliminary applications to high granularity devices (pixel detectors or high granularity calorimeters) are considered or under study.

-The study reported in this paper is done with simple algorithms and software tools (e.g. LUT's) easily performed with the present software and processor tools (current FPGA's).
+The study reported in this paper is done with simple algorithms and software tools (e.g. LUTs) easily performed with the present software and processor tools (current FPGAs).
 It stresses the improvements in the trigger performances by including the pixel information.
-A benchmarking platform using the new hardware based developments (i.e. new Front-End ASIC design and AI-based tools) applied to a pixel detector demonstrator is the subject of an R\&D, to be reported in another paper.
+A benchmarking platform using the new hardware-based developments (i.e. new Front-End ASIC design and AI-based tools) applied to a pixel detector demonstrator is the subject of an R\&D, to be reported in another paper.